jdersch/PERQemu/PERQemu/Readme.txt

       the OIO option board is configured.
 This allows Accent to initialize its NetMsgServer so other peripheral server processes (floppy, serial, etc) can start up.
 Consult the User Guide for more details!
-    - Implementation of a real host Ethernet interface is underway.
+    - Implementation of a real host Ethernet interface is underway!

 There is a ton of additional detail about the internals of PERQemu itself in